bhavey/ScrabbleSolver/README.md

 They claim I can do webdev at work, but I'm not so sure.

-This simple project will allow me to learn the following:
+This side project will allow me to learn the following:

 * **Node:** I've only ever had a Node server pre-setup for me.
 Time to fix that.
 * **Grids:** Not sure if grids are the correct solution here, but the 15x15 grid of a scrabble board can probably be squeezed into a grid system.
 No more HTML3 table practices for this guy.